abr-cds/ABR-CDS/CONTRIBUTING.md

 ## Getting Started

-When contributing to Photon, it's good to know our best practices, tips, and tricks.
-Firstly, Photon is written in python.
+When contributing to ABR-CDS, it's good to know our best practices, tips, and tricks.
+Firstly, ABR-CDS is written in python.
 Thus, we assume you are comfortable in `python` or have basic knowledge of it.

 ## Questions